Andrej1A/AppRating-iOS/README.md

 # AppRating-iOS
-A simple iOS Swift Framework for an app pre-rating before you transfer the user to the AppStore.
+A simple iOS Swift framework for an app pre-rating before you transfer the user to the AppStore.

 (UNFINISHED)